One Day Visit in Mostar

 Day 2

-When you travel for an extended period of time you come to appreciate it when everything falls into place.
+When you travel for an extended period, you appreciate it when everything falls into place.
 Villa Anri was such a place.
 It had a great shower, good water pressure, lots of hot water, and space to move around.

-We had a wonderful breakfast with toast, buns, cheese, meats, eggs, cereal, juice, coffee, and tea.
-We both agreed, that it was the best we’d had in a while.
+We had an excellent breakfast with toast, buns, cheese, meats, eggs, cereal, juice, coffee, and tea.
+We both agreed it was the best we’d had in a while.

-Before breakfast, I was tempted by the morning light, bundled up, and went out for a walk with the camera while Di caught up on her diary.
+Before breakfast, I was tempted by the morning light, so I bundled up and went out for a walk with the camera while Di caught up on her diary.
 The sun was coming up over the mountains.
 I walked the back streets and tried to avoid the touristy center of town.

 I was shocked to see so many apartment buildings in disrepair, full of bullet holes, and with sections that must have suffered mortar attacks.
-The civil war was more than twenty-five years ago and Mostar still shows open wounds.
+The civil war was over twenty-five years ago, and Mostar still shows open wounds.

 Apartment building in Mostar with bullet holes

-Before our trip to the Balkans, I read a book Simon had left in our apartment in Vancouver.
-“The Bosnia List” by Kenan Trebincivic and Susan Shapiro.
-A gripping read shedding light on a conflict I had merely watched on the news from the comfort of my apartment in Denmark.
+Before our trip to the Balkans, I read a book Simon had left in our apartment in Vancouver: “The Bosnia List” by Kenan Trebincivic and Susan Shapiro.
+It was a gripping read that shed light on a conflict I had merely watched on the news from the comfort of my apartment in Denmark.

-I visited a cemetery near the center of town and it was upsetting to see the year 1993 on many tombstones.
-Lots of men, only 20-21 years old.
-So young.
+I visited a cemetery near the center of town, and it was upsetting to see the year 1993 on many tombstones.
+So many, only 20-21 years old, so young.
 There were flowers and pictures on the tombstones.
-A truly sobering sight.
+It was a truly sobering sight.

-I knew about the conflict back in the nineties but never understood the full scope, gravity, or severity of it.
-I probably still do not but my walk around Mostar on this early November morning made a lasting impression on me.
+I knew about the conflict back in the nineties but never understood its full scope, gravity, or severity.
+I probably still do not, but my walk around Mostar this early November morning made a lasting impression on me.

 Graveyard in Mostar with many tombstones

-I was approached by a gentleman, a tour guide with noticeable scars from the war, on his ear and head.
-He insisted I take his private tour of Mostar at a cost of €20.00.
-He showed me pictures of his daughter on an iPhone and I noticed signs of desperation on his face.
+I was approached by a gentleman, a tour guide with noticeable war scars on his ear and head.
+He insisted I take his private tour of Mostar for €20.00.
+He showed me pictures of his daughter on an iPhone, and I noticed signs of desperation on his face.

-As he continued his story he was putting more and more pressure on me, to the point where it became quite uncomfortable, and I had to ask him to stop when he started following me.
+As he continued his story, he put more and more pressure on me, to the point where it became quite uncomfortable, and I had to ask him to stop when he started following me.

 Graveyard in Mostar